Getting Started with Mercury

 Step 1: Download and install the design tools

 Xilinx offers a free FPGA design suite called ISE WebPACK.
+For the Spartan-3A you must use ISE 14.7:

 The Mercury Programmer burns a bitstream to the flash chip on the Mercury board.